Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 The 95% confidence interval tells us that the true mean difference between the strict matchmaking group and the not strict matchmaking group is captured in the interval (-0.167, -0.019), with 95% confidence.
-The fact that this does not include 0 tells us that there is a significant difference between the two means.
+The fact that this does not include 0 tells us that there is a significant difference between the strict matchmaking group's mean round differential of 2.15 and the regular matchmaking group's mean round differential of 2.24.

-This implies that strict matchmaking games on average has a higher proportion of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.
+A significant difference means that 2.15 was not lower than 2.24 by random chance.
+So, this in turn means if we see the results for 1000 strict matchmaking games and 1000 regular matchmaking games, we will see more 3-1/1-3 and 3-2/2-3 outcomes with the strict matchmaking group compared to regular matchmaking games because 2.15 < 2.24.
+In other words, strict matchmaking games on average has a higher proportion of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.

 ### **How close are the rounds?**